vedaldi/practical-cnn/doc/instructions.md

 $$
 Note that the composition of the function $f$ with the loss $\ell$ can be though of as a CNN with one more layer (called a *loss layer*).
 Hence, with a slight abuse of notation, in the rest of this part we incorporate the loss in the function $f$ (which therefore is a map $\mathcal{X}\rightarrow\mathbb{R}$) and do not talk about it explicitly anymore.

-The simplest algorithm to minimse $L$, and in fact one that is used in practice, is *gradient descent*.
+The simplest algorithm to minimise $L$, and in fact one that is used in practice, is *gradient descent*.
 The idea is simple: compute the gradient of the objective $L$ at a current solution $\bw^t$ and then update the latter along the direction of fastest descent of $L$:
 $$
  \bw^{t+1} = \bw^{t} - \eta_t \frac{\partial f}{\partial \bw}(\bw^t)
 $$
 where $\eta_t \in \mathbb{R}_+$ is the *learning rate*.

-### Part 2.1: theory of backpropagation
+### Part 2.1: theory of back-propagation

 The basic computational problem to solve is the calculation of the gradient of the function with respect to the parameter $\bw$.
 Since $f$ is the composition of several functions, the key ingredient is the *chain rule*:
 $$